Replace Columbus Day with Indigenous Peoples Day, Illinois coalition urges

 Begay said the state’s Indigenous community wasn’t consulted on the matter.

-A House bill proposed last year that would swap Columbus Day for Indigenous Peoples Day has stalled.
+A bill in the Illinois House proposed last year that would swap Columbus Day for Indigenous Peoples Day has not advanced.
 Similar efforts at the city and county levels do not have the votes needed to pass the measures, Begay said.
+Those efforts stalled when

 Begay said the group is not anti-Italian, just anti-Columbus, a historical figure who he says mistreated and enslaved people he encountered on his explorations.